danielogen/Real-time-Earthquake-Data-Visualization-tool/README.md

 ### Core Technologies

-As of the writing of this document, some of the core technologies that Tower DB uses include:
+As of the writing of this document, some of the core technologies that this tool uses include:

 -   PHP 5.4.10
 -   MySQL 5.5.29